Close

 Payment Methods

-Visa fees accepted via bank transfer, money order, or cash at consular offices.
-Credit cards accepted at select locations.
-Fees are non-refundable regardless of application outcome.
+Visa fees are typically accepted via bank transfer, money order, or cash in euros at consular offices.
+Some locations accept credit cards for payment.
+All visa fees are non-refundable regardless of application outcome.
+Confirm accepted payment methods with the specific embassy or consulate where you plan to apply before your appointment.

 05